kqr/qweyboard/README.md

 ![Qweyboard layout image](https://raw.githubusercontent.com/kqr/qweyboard/master/qweyboard_standard.png)

+The colourful circles are where you put your fingers in their neutral position.

 An empty key denotes a key that is not yet used by Qweyboard.
+If you press these keys, generally nothing happens at all.
+However, there is currently an exception in place for the ,./ set of keys, since they seem important and there's no way – at the moment – to produce those symbols on the Qweyboard.

-Keys not used by Qweyboard retain their normal meaning on the computer – and so do all key combinations!
-This means that someting like "ctrl-c" is still in it's regular place.
+All key combinations retain their normal meaning on the computer. eys not used by Qweyboard retain their normal meaning on the computer – and so do all key combinations!This means that someting like "ctrl-c" is still in it's regular place.
 Only normal typing is different on the Qweyboard, not keyboard shortcuts.

-You'll notice that the Qweyboard uses the upper ("numbers") row for letters.
+You'll notice that the Qweyboard uses the uppermost row (the "QWERTY numbers row") for letters.
 This is indeed correct.

-The coloured circles represent where your hands rest in their neutral position.

-The letters in the middle of the keys are what the keys produce by default when you press them.
+The letters in the middle of the keys are produced by default when you press them.
 The letters in the upper right are produced by also pressing the J key on the same side.
 The letters in the lower right are produced by also pressing the R key on the same side.
 This is indicated with the tiny blips on those keys.
 The Q and X letters are special cases.

 To learn more, read on about typing on the Qweyboard!